The top 10 winter weekend escapes from Toronto

 The Elora Gorge and Hamilton's waterfalls are some of the most popular summer day trips and weekend getaways from Toronto, but adventurous spirits know that the fun continues through winter with ice climbing at Tiffany Falls and Elora from the folks behind One Axe Pursuits.

 The Rideau Canal is the premier skating destination in this country, so head to Ottawa for a winter-themed weekend.
-This season, you'll also be able to don your blades at Parliament Hill (mind all those rules, though).
-While there, make sure to soak up the rest of the sights as well.
+While there, make sure to soak up the rest of the sights in Canada's gorgeous capital city as well.

 Join the conversation Load comments